Oblique Derivative Boundary Value Problems on Families of Planar Domains: Families of multiply-connected domains

 \section{Families of multiply-connected domains}

 In this section we prove \rt{mtintro} for families of bounded multiply-connected domains.
 We will first follow Vekua to reduce the problem to a singular integral equation.
-We then obtain regularities in all variables by transforming it into a equivalent Fredholm equation, so that compactness argument can be used.
+We then obtain regularities in all variables by transforming it into an equivalent Fredholm equation, so that a compactness argument can be used.

-In view of \rp{isop}, it suffices to consider the following problem:
+Just like in the simply-connected case, it suffices to consider the corresponding problem in the form \re{pAsc}.